 - The difference between the two cards’ respective interest rates is not big enough to make it worth your while after factoring in all fees and charges.

 Balance transfers can be a great money-saving tool.
-They can also help you improve a low credit score or maintain a strong score — but only if you use them right.
+They may also help you improve a low credit score or maintain a strong score in the long run — but only if you use them right.
+In the short term, you might actually see your credit score dip due to a hard credit inquiry and a change in your credit utilization.
 Do your due diligence, proceed with caution, and always use new credit sources wisely.
 Finally, remember not to close your balance transfer card after paying off the debt, as this can negatively impact your credit score.

 Related from WalletGenius

 Saving MoneyWhen You Should (and Shouldn’t) Pay Other People To Do Things

 Saving MoneyHow Much Does Bad Driving Cost You?

 Saving Money8 Ways You Could Be Saving Money on Gas

 Saving MoneyPaying Big Bucks for Child Care?
 Here’s How to Save Some Money

 Retirement SavingsShould You Hire a Retirement Advisor?

 Retirement SavingsThe Best States For Seniors To Retire In